 Gerry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gerry is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Gerry who work in sales jobs (14.85%), management occupations (12.65%), and healthcare (7.47%).

-As is often the case in a small town, Gerry doesn't have a public transportation system that people use for their commute.
+Gerry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Gerry are slightly better educated than the national average of 21.84% for all cities and towns, with 24.19% of adults in Gerry having a bachelor's degree or advanced degree.
+The education level of Gerry citizens is a little higher than the average for US cities and towns: 24.19% of adults in Gerry have at least a bachelor's degree.

 The per capita income in Gerry in 2022 was $40,934, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,736 for a family of four.
 However, Gerry contains both very wealthy and poor people as well.